 The next step is to formulate JTBD Hypotheses.
 There are 4 forces that influence the decision to change products.

 Timeline.
-I move the user along the scale of progress, showing new work.
+We move the user along the scale of progress, showing new work.

-I formulated questions based on 4 forces that influence the decision to change the product, so I got the following blocks of questions:
+We formulated questions based on 4 forces that influence the decision to change the product, so we got the following blocks of questions:

 It helps to see how users make decisions, analyze previous competing solutions, understand what makes them switch to new solutions.

 Next, interviews were conducted with three users of different levels: with a professional and cyclists, to understand how this product fits into the lives of those who will use it.

 Next, Job Stories were formulated, for each Job Story, a 4-force canvas was created.